hicalvin/hicalvin.github.io/_posts/2021-10-28-abc_always_being_coding.md

 category: tech
 ---

-This is such a [GREAT github repo](https://github.com/jwasham/coding-interview-university) by sharing all the content from John to parepare the interview of programming then successfully became an Engineer of Amazon.
+This is such a [GREAT github repo](https://github.com/jwasham/coding-interview-university) by sharing all the content from [**John Washam**](https://github.com/jwasham) to parepare the interview of programming then successfully became an Engineer of Amazon.

 With 196k star, 8.4k watch and 52.7k fork as of now.
 As he said, this was planed just a to-do list of study topcis, but now it's get such a valuable resource for new software engineers.
 To do one normal thing in a extreme way will make the whole thing completedly not normal.